open-AIMS/ADRIA.jl/ADRIA/docs/src/usage/analysis.md

 relative to an "efficiency frontier", a region representing scenarios for which outputs cannot be further increased by changing inputs (scenario settings).

+DEA treats each scenario as a unit that converts **inputs** into **outputs**:

+- **Inputs (`X`, the "cost")** are the resources each scenario consumes and that you want to *minimise* - for example deployment cost, effort, the number of corals deployed, or the area treated.
+ADRIA does not prescribe a cost metric: you supply a function (or a precomputed array) that returns one input value per scenario.
+Pass a `Vector{Float64}` of length `n_scenarios` for a single input, or a `Matrix{Float64}` of size `n_scenarios x n_inputs` for several.
+The `cost_function` in the example below is a placeholder for your own function.
+- **Outputs (`Y`)** are the benefits each scenario produces and that you want to *maximise* - metrics such as total coral cover and shelter volume.

+The inputs must be row-aligned with the outputs (one row per scenario), strictly positive, and reasonably scaled across scenarios.
+In particular, avoid inputs that span many orders of magnitude or that approach zero: under the default output orientation a near-zero input against a positive output makes the efficiency frontier unbounded, and the DEA solver will report an infeasible/no-solution status.
+If "do-nothing" (counterfactual) scenarios are included, give them a meaningful non-zero baseline cost rather than zero.

 ```julia
 dom = ADRIA.load_domain("path to domain", "45")